EN DE

 Factory warranty (2 years) Expired on all Astra J models

-Extended warranty availability Check with Opel dealers
+Extended warranty Available through Opel dealers or third-party providers

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.